honetools/formats/Document.md

     default/
       values.yaml

-A container with some themes looks like this:
+A more complete container with some themes and alias info looks like this:

     manifest.yaml
+    aliases.yaml
     default/
       values.yaml
     otherTheme/